 A spectacular view as you cruise from Sydney Harbour

-The chance to board a cruise ship and cruise out of Sydney harbor is a spectacular sight.
-Experience sailing past the iconic Sydney Harbour Bridge and the Sydney Opera House towards the open waters of the South Pacific Ocean.
+Cruising out of Sydney harbor is a spectacular sight.
+Sail past the iconic Sydney Harbour Bridge and the Opera House towards the open waters of the South Pacific Ocean.

-There are many cruise lines that offer a cruise from Sydney.
-One of our favorites is with Norwegian Cruise Lines.
 Cruises depart from Circular Quay, easily accessible from the city.
-In fact, we can even recommend hotels that are within walking distance of the port and in addition ideally placed for exploring the city easily.
+We recommend hotels within walking distance of the port and others that are ideally placed for exploring the city easily.

 Sydney – a city you’ll want to call home

-From the street markets in Paddington and The Rocks, to the peace and quiet of the Botanical Gardens, to the lively shops, cafes and restaurants of Darling Harbour and the stunning architecture of the Opera House.
-Sydney is like opening up a book of modern history with a distinct British undertone evolving into a uniquely Australian experience.
+From the street markets in Paddington and The Rocks to the quiet of the Botanical Gardens, from the lively shops, cafes, and restaurants of Darling Harbour to the stunning architecture of the Opera House..
+Sydney is like opening up a modern history book with a distinct British undertone, evolving into a uniquely Australian experience.

 It is hard not to fall in love with the place.

-It is no easy task deciding upon what you want to see in the time you have.
+It is no easy task to decide what you want to see in the time you have.
 For it will never be enough.
-Perhaps you want to see all the major tourist sights, or if you are a returning visitor, find some more unusual spots off the beaten track.
+Of course, you’ll want to see all the major tourist sights, or if you are a returning visitor, find some more unusual spots off the beaten track.

-If you have more time, then the eastern suburbs where the locals live are definitely worth exploring for their hidden beaches, local restaurants and morning markets.
+If you have more time before you start your cruise from Sydney, then the eastern suburbs where the locals live are worth exploring for their hidden beaches, local restaurants, and morning markets.

-Where to stay before you cruise from Sydney
+Where to stay before your cruise from Sydney

 Downtown/Central Business District (CBD)